zheeeng/OSX-devconfig-formula/Node.js/README.md

 > Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+Many utilities are built with Node, it's necessary for anyone installs it.
+If you are not a developer, just install it by:

+    brew install node

+If you are a developer, version manager for Node is the must-have.
+Two alternative choices are recommended, `n` modlues and `NVM`.
+[This article](http://www.mattpalmerlee.com/2013/03/23/installing-and-switching-between-multiple-versions-of-node-js-n-vs-nvm/) compare them in detail.
+For avoiding the global modules don't work after node version up/degrading, NVM is finally picked.

 ## Installing Node.js with NVM

-NVM (Node Version Manager) is recommended for quick switching node to other versions.
+NVM (Node Version Manager) is employeed for quick switching node to other versions.
 A simple bash script `nvm.sh` which is generated into `~/.nvm/` provides a series of shell commands to manage node versions.

 NVM works like `Virtualenv`, all nodes under a sandboxes, set $PATH containing your specified node.
 All installed versions locate at `~/.nvm/versions/node` by default.